17th Special Operations Squadron: Kadena Special Operations Squadron

 On 26 December 2004, the 2004 Indian Ocean earthquake and tsunami caused widespread destruction in the region.
 The squadron deployed aircraft and personnel to Bangkok in order to aid relief efforts in Operation Unified Assistance.
 After the 2011 Tōhoku earthquake and tsunami on 11 March of that year, the squadron deployed to Yokota Air Base to support the relief effort in Operation Tomodachi, returning to Kadena in early April.
 The squadron supported Operation Damayan, the relief effort in the Philippines after Typhoon Haiyan in November 2013.
 In December 2014, the squadron began reequipping with the more advanced Lockheed MC-130J Commando II, replacing its Combat Shadows.

-Reactivation at Cannon Air Force Base
+Cannon Air Force Base AC-130J Operations Squadron

-In October 2021, the squadron was reactivated at Cannon Air Force Base, New Mexico, where it was assigned to fly the AC-130J Ghostrider as part of the 27th Special Operations Group.
+In October 2021, the squadron was activated at Cannon Air Force Base, New Mexico, where it was assigned to fly the AC-130J Ghostrider as part of the 27th Special Operations Group, 27th Special Operations Wing.
+On 2 October 2023, the squadron personnel consolidated into the 16th Special Operations Squadron and the unit became temporarily unfunded and unmanned while awaiting reassignment.

+Will Rogers Air National Guard Base OA-1K Skyraider II Training Squadron

+On 11 July 2024, the squadron was relocated to Will Rogers Air National Guard Base, reassigned to the 492nd Special Operations Wing, and changed its mission to become the Air Force's formal training unit (FTU) for the OA-1K.
+Personnel and aircraft arrived later in July, and it started flying operations in August in partially modified AT-802U aircraft.